reyno405/Regex-Tutorial/README.md

 ## Regex Components

 ### Anchors
 In regex archors are its own family tokens that dont belong to any spacific characters.
 A anchor in regex is a ^ and a $.
-The ^ will specify the beginning of the sting while a $ will specify the end of a string.
+The ^ will specify the beginning of the string while a $ will specify the end of a string.
+These two anchors will need to be in the order of ^ then $ like in the example of /^\d\d:\d\d$/
 ### Quantifiers

 ### OR Operator